BellaTheUni112/cipher-algorithm/cipher/readme.txt

 the text versions (cipher, cipherupgraded, cipherevenbetter, cipherinsane) aren't nearly as secure as the cipherfile as they preserve structure, special characters, punctuation, and numbers. the file version encrypts the raw bytes and it's much more secure so if you care in the slightest about security, use the file version, even for text.

+in the goodies folder, there's cipherfile2.py and decipherfile2.py which are more advanced and secure versions of cipherfile.py and decipherfile.py also, the cipherfile2.py and decipherfile2.py aren't compatible with cipherfile.py and decipherfile.py

+NEVER use human-generated passphrases, use computer-generated passphrases, you can generate passhrases here: https://www.keepersecurity.com/en_GB/features/passphrase-generator/ and here: https://proton.me/pass/passphrase-generator

 i have a little challenge for you, try to decrypt the image i have left you. (don't go looking for the passphrase or fragments of the passphrase i forgot it so i couldn't possibly give it to you)